Fire Safe Council

 Grants

-BROOKSIDE FUEL BREAK
+UPPER MILLWOOD FUEL BREAK

-The CAL FIRE Fire Prevention approved California Climate Investments funding is $274,503 and the 2 year project will be completed March 15, 2024.
+The approved CalFire funding was $274,503 and this project was completed March 2024.

-As in previous tree mortality grants the goal was to fell dead and dying trees and to buck the logs and masticate the slash.
+As in previous tree mortality grants, the goal was to fell dead and dying trees and to buck the logs and masticate the slash.
 This 3 year grant also was used to remove the logs and the log decks left in previous grants.

 The approved California Climate Investments funding was $278,850 and the project was completed March 2022.